tuki0918/image-shield/README.md

 blockSize: `50` (with `--cross-image-shuffle`)

-When processing multiple images with cross-image shuffle enabled, blocks are shuffled across all images, creating a unified fragmentation pattern.
+When processing multiple images with cross-image shuffle enabled, blocks are shuffled across all images.

 | input 1 | input 2 | input 3 |
 |:-------:|:---------------:|:---------------:|